asw221/dlm/vignette/README.md

 example, this type of model might be applied when a researcher wants to learn:

- - (Epidemiology) the relationship between health outcomes and proximity of subjects to certain environmental features.
+ - (Epidemiology) the relationship between health outcomes and proximity of subjects to certain environmental features
- - (Cognitive Neuroscience) the shape of the blood-oxygen response in the time folling some sort of stimulus in functional MR images of the brain.
+ - (Cognitive Neuroscience) the shape of the blood-oxygen response in the time folling some sort of stimulus in functional MR images of the brain
  - ...

 And many more.
-For the purposes of this walkthrough, we will focus on just one type of example from our own past research: health outcomes and subjects' proximity to features of the built environment (Baek, J *et al.* 2016, 2017).
+For the purposes of this walkthrough, we will focus on just one type of example from our own past research: health outcomes and subjects' proximity to features of the built environment (Baek, J, *et al*, 2016, 2017).

 We simulate data on a (50 x 50) grid representing an imaginary cityscape.
 Within our city we simulate a number of built environment features with a mild spatial correlation, and *N* = 200 subjects with homes distributed uniformly over our plot of land.
+We have data in the form of (*x*, *y*) coordinate pairs for each subject and environmental feature, and descriptive information about the gender and age of each subject.

 <img src="BE.png" alt="Built environment" width="400" height="281">